bytemind-de/nodejs-client-extension-interface/README.md

 ```
 Decide which hostname you want to use for your server.
 Default is `localhost` but I usually prefer `raspberrypi.local` (default hostname of RPi) to make CLEXI available to all devices in the network.
 You can change your hostname via the raspi-config tool.

 Optional: Generate some self-signed SSL certificates for your CLEXI server:
 ```
 sh generate_ssl_cert.sh
 ```
 The tool will ask you for some info.
 By pressing RETURN you can keep most of the default values, just for `common name` choose your hostname (or 'localhost').
+If you use SSL make sure to set `"ssl": true` inside the settings.

 ### Configuration (settings.json)